Rope loop circuit

 - Where did the ‘current’ start flowing first?

-- How does the current in and out of the bulb/battery compare?
+- How does the current entering and leaving the bulb/battery compare?

 Teaching notes